jbock-java/jbock/README.md

 ````

-In addition to `parseOrExit`, there is also a `parse` method with no side effects.
+In addition to `parseOrExit`, there is also a highly configurable `parse` method with no side effects.
 jbock will warn about missing parameters:

 <img src="images/screenshot.png" alt="screenshot">